or, HOW THE AUTHOR WANDERED OFF THE TRACK

 Given the scintillating repartee I could have stayed and partied a while, but I knew most of the racers would be across the finish line in a half hour or so.
 If I left soon I could probably see Jack come in, and I was going to have to get back anyway and confess my routing error to the proper authorities.
 I consoled myself by assuming that others must have made the same mistake, even though no one else had arrived at the country store by the time I left.
 Nor did I encounter any other wrong-way riders on the way back to the correct course.

 So when I rolled across the finish I dismounted and immediately told the timekeeper that I’d wandered off course and replaced the last twelve miles with an RC Cola and a moon pie.
-There were some sniggers and smart remarks to endure, but considering the condition of the incoming racers who had actually completed the course, I’d gotten off lucky.
+There were some sniggers and smart remarks to endure, but considering the condition of the incoming racers who had actually completed the course, I’d made a wise call.
 Everyone looked just terrible, flushed and gasping from what had proved to be more of an endurance test than a time trial.
-The pros who came in were immediately tended to by their helpers in the shade of their vans, and the other amateurs like myself sat slumped on the ground, mopping their faces with wet rags and listening to warnings from a couple volunteer nurses about not drinking too much water too fast.
+The pros who came in were immediately tended to by their helpers in the shade of their vans.
+The other amateurs like myself sat slumped on the ground, mopping their faces with wet rags and listening to warnings from a couple volunteer nurses about not drinking too much water too fast.

-Soon it was clear that Jack wasn’t out cold, but he wasn’t all there either; he moaned insensibly a few times and his head rolled around a few times before the nurse started cradling him with one hand while clearing his long, sweat-soaked hair from his forehead with the other.
+Soon it was clear that Jack wasn’t out cold.
+But he wasn’t all there either; he moaned insensibly a few times and his head rolled around a few times.
+The nurse started cradling him with one hand while clearing his long, sweat-soaked hair from his forehead with the other.
 She was leaning over him and intoning, “It’s all right now.
 Let’s just cool off a little.
 You’ll be fine.”
 In a few moments Jack’s eyes snapped open wide, locking briefly onto the nurse’s face just above him.
 With his head nestled between her breasts, he turned slightly to look at me and smiled, weakly yet wickedly, before asking in a stage whisper, “Am I in heaven?”